 Unit 8: Professional Practice 2

 This stage provides further development of your conceptual thinking, interpretive and design skills.
-Material knowledge, technical skills, critical writing and presentation skills will enable greater resolution in your designs.
-Stage 2 also focuses on your personal responses to design issues and the development of your unique voice as a spatial designer.
+Material experimentation, technical skills, legislative knowledge, critical writing and presentation skills will enable greater resolution in your designs.
+Stage 2 also focuses on your personal responses to design issues, the challenges of the climate and bio-diversity crises, and the development of your unique voice as a spatial designer.